Yacht: Steam

 The history of steam yachts starts with large sailing yachts with a steam auxiliary engine.
 Early examples, driven with paddle wheels, had a railed platform from which the person conning the vessel could walk across the vessel above the main deck, the origin of the bridge.
 In the late 18th century, steam engines became more efficient, spars were removed and screw propellers became standard.
-Large steam yachts were luxurious; their staff included a captain, engineer, and stewards, as well as deck hands.

-The development of the steam engine figured in yacht design.
-In England, the practice was to use fire-tube boilers wherein the hot gases of combustion ran through parallel tubes surrounded by water; a design that required a slow process of heating the water to avoid damaging the boiler before making steam.
-In the United States, the practice was to use water-tube boilers, wherein the water is surrounded by the hot gases of combustion, allowing for making steam more rapidly.
-While the boiler was the source of steam, the marine steam engine is where the steam was converted to mechanical power.
-With smaller, more rapidly spinning propellers engines comprised cylinders with pistons, connected to a crank shaft, driven by steam.
+Steam yachts evolved with the development of the steam engine.
+Ultimately, engines employed pistons driven by steam within cylinders, connected to a crank shaft, which drove a propeller.

 Near the end of the 19th century, compound engines came into widespread use.
 Compound engines exhausted steam into successively larger cylinders to accommodate the higher volumes at reduced pressures, giving improved efficiency.
 These stages were called expansions, with double- and triple-expansion engines being common, especially in shipping where efficiency was important to reduce the weight of coal carried.
 Steam engines remained the dominant source of power until the early 20th century, when advances in the design of the steam turbine, electric motors and internal combustion engines gradually resulted in the replacement of reciprocating (piston) steam engines.

+Large steam yachts were luxurious; their staff included a captain, engineer, and stewards, as well as deck hands.